willswats/youtube-alternative-switch/README.md

 # YouTube Alternative Switch

-A Firefox extension that adds context menu buttons for switching between YouTube and Invidious, as well as YouTube and Piped.
+A Firefox extension that adds context menu buttons for switching between YouTube and Piped, as well as YouTube and Invidious.

 ## Packaging